What is Java?

 Learn Java programming

 So, what does Java mean for beginning programmers?
 In terms of being a worthwhile investment to learn: a lot.
 Despite the fact that it's been around for over 20 years, it remains a top programming language because:

-- It's exceptionally versatile, being used across many different industries and operating systems—and the Android operating system is based on it.
+- Java is exceptionally versatile, being used across many different industries and operating systems—and the Android operating system is based on it.

-- It's straightforward to learn and is considered a great first language for learning the fundamentals of programming.
+- Java is straightforward to learn and is considered a great first language for learning the fundamentals of programming.

-- It's easy to find Java tutorials, boot-camps, and online communities to both get started and to get on-going support as you become more experienced with it.
+- Java tutorials, bootcamps, and online communities are easy to find—it's easy to get started and to get ongoing support as you become more experienced with Java.